frillsdev/frills-neocities/content/blog/240109-bookmark-dump.md

 1. <a href="https://riccardoscalco.it/textures/">Textures.js</a> - JavaScript injected SVGs?
 Not sure I ever used this but I find the patterns visually appealing.

-1. <a href="https://www.browserstack.com/question/39415">Browserstack: Webpages appear to be cached on the remote servers. </a> - 1. <a href="https://refreshless.com/nouislider/">noUiSlider</a> - Think I used this once?
+1. <a href="https://refreshless.com/nouislider/">noUiSlider</a> - Think I used this once?
 It's a range input that has multiple handles.
 Claims to be accessible to boot.

 1. <a href="https://tobiasahlin.com/blog/chartjs-charts-to-get-you-started/">ChartJS starter examples</a> - When I had to use ChartJS every other day and I just wanted somewhere quick to start from!